 Visual Studio 2017 | Visual Studio 2015 | Team Services

 Check your app or web site's performance before you launch it or deploy updates to production.
 Find problems before your customers do.
-Start running cloud-based load tests in almost no time with Visual Studio Team Services.
+Start running cloud-based load tests in almost no time with Visual Studio and Team Services.

+This example shows how to execute a load test using Visual Studio.
+You can also run cloud-based load tests directly using your Team Services portal.
 If you prefer to run your tests in a local environment rather than in the cloud, see Use a lab environment for your devops.

 Download and install Visual Studio Enterprise, if you don't already have it.

 Create your Team Services account, if you don't have one already.
 You can have any access level assigned do you in Visual Studio Team Services when you use Visual Studio Enterprise to run load tests.

 If you don't have a load test project, use our sample load test project with your web site or app.
 Just provide the address for the web site that you want to test.
 Or, if you have a load test project, jump ahead to set up your load test project to run load tests in Visual Studio Team Services.